chovanecm/snow-script-sync/README.md

 by clicking on it while holdign the Ctrl key.

 ## Installation
-Currently, the only option to obtain the software is to download it from the repository and packaging it using maven.
+The software can be either downloaded and packaged using maven or downloaded directly as a jar file from https://github.com/chovanecm/snow-script-sync/releases.

     mvn package
     cd target

-The coommand assumes you have a working JDK 1.8 or newer.
+The command assumes you have a working JDK 1.8 or newer.
 ## Usage
 When in the target directory, run